Giants go extras to win 11-8 after Diamondbacks rally

 WHAT’S LEFT

-Games like Monday’s were what Diamondbacks manager Torey Lovullo was talking about before the game.
+Before Monday night’s game, Torey Lovullo was talking about the opportunity his team has to gain valuable experience.

-Arizona has 55 games remaining and 25 of them are against the NL West’s “Big 3” — the Giants, Dodgers and San Diego Padres.
-Against those teams the Diamondbacks are 6-28.
+Arizona has 55 games remaining, and 25 of them are against the NL West’s “Big 3” — the Giants, Dodgers and San Diego Padres.
+Against those teams, the Diamondbacks are 6-28.

-Lovullo looks at it as an opportunity particularly for his younger players to gain experience.
+Lovullo looks at it as an opportunity, particularly for his younger players.

 “We know how challenging this season has been,” Lovullo said.
 “There’s no better arena for evaluation.
 We have a chance to disrupt (the division race) and to see what our guys can do.”